yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 {toc-zone}

-{refer}It is possible to create a processing unit of mixed languages, for instance part Java, part .NET.
-This topic is covered in [Interop Processing Unit|Interop Processing Unit] page.{refer}
+{% refer %}It is possible to create a processing unit of mixed languages, for instance part Java, part .NET.
+This topic is covered in [Interop Processing Unit|Interop Processing Unit] page.{% endrefer %}

 # SLA Definition

 In order to define the service layer agreement of your processing unit, an SLA file needs to be created.
 That file should be named `sla.xml`, and should be placed in the root directory of the processing unit.

-{refer}Read about SLA in [Service Grid Processing Unit Container|XAP97NET:Basic Processing Unit Container].{refer}
+{% refer %}Read about SLA in [Service Grid Processing Unit Container|XAP97NET:Basic Processing Unit Container].{% endrefer %}

 # Deployment